Wood Blocks Math Activity for Preschoolers

 4. Stack blocks one on top of the other.
 Create towers, bridges, houses.

 Block play supports kids overall cognitive development with hands-on learning experiences.
-When kids engage in child-led play they are exercising decision-making, fine motor skills and growing imaginations!
+When kids engage in child-led play they are exercising decision-making and fine motor skills as well as building imaginations!

 More Painting Activities with Wood Blocks